Black History Month

 Essex Record Office have wide ranging collections recording the history of the county.
 Included are interviews created by Evewright Arts Foundation for their Caribbean Takeaway Takeover exhibition.
 From 2017 to 2018, artist Everton Wright (EVEWRIGHT), staff, and volunteers of his art foundation recorded oral history interviews with 10 elders who moved to the UK from the Caribbean in the 1940s to 1960s.
 And they also have the earliest record of a Black individual in Essex dating from 1580!

 Anglia Ruskin University

 Join Anglia Ruskin University (ARU) in October as they explore aspects of Black British history and host the Olaudah Equiano Annual Lecture on Race Justice.

 And, to mark Black History Month ARU's Chancellor, Lord Ribeiro, has written about his career in medicine, his journey to becoming a Peer in the House of Lords, and what he has learnt along the way.

 The BHM event creators have assembled a packed programme of events that inspire action, education, and awareness.
 You can find a handpicked cross-section of Black History Month events taking place across Essex on the BHM website.

-Black History Month Resource Pack 2021 - Proud to be
+Black History Month Resource Pack 2022 - Time for change

 To celebrate Black History Month, Cllr Louise Pepper, the council's Portfolio Holder for Environment, Green Issues and Equalities has put together a selection of quotes from inspiring black people.